Highway Lane Change

 Simulate and visualize system behavior — Simulate the test bench model to test the integration of sensor fusion and tracking with planning and controls to perform lane change maneuvers on a curved road with multiple vehicles.

 Explore other scenarios — These scenarios test the system under additional conditions.

-In this example, you use a system-level simulation test bench model to explore the behavior of the planner and controller components for a lane change maneuver system.
-Open the system-level simulation test bench model.
+In this example, you use a system-level simulation test bench model to explore the behavior of a probabilistic sensor-based LCM system.

 Opening this model runs the